 Table of Contents

 What comes to mind when you hear the term “child training?”
 Words like obedience, sleep, potty, and manners are likely what you think of.
-Or you may even get a picture in your head of teaching a dog to SIT!
+Or you may even get a picture in your head of teaching a dog to sit.
 Good boy!
-No, No, No… Here’s the truth: Child training is pretty much the most important thing you will do for your child, period.
-What is child training?
-Let’s talk about it!
+No, No, No… Here’s the truth: Child training is one of the most powerful parenting tools you have in your belt.
+So, what is child training?
+Let’s talk about it.

 If a child whines, regularly throw tantrums in public, wakes up in the middle of the night, won’t use the toilet, complains about food, or doesn’t listen, it’s because he’s been trained to do so.